Eithne Fitzgerald - Chair

 Geoffrey is an occasional lecturer in Social Policy at Maynooth University.
 He previously taught at University College Dublin for several decades, and is a long-serving ISPA committee member.

 Odran lectures in spatial planning at TU Dublin and is Chair of the college’s Spatial Planning MSc Programme.
 He has worked with Northside Partnership, NorDubCo and the Institute of International and European Affairs.
 Odran is chairperson of Northside Counselling Service and a director of Northside Homecare Board.
 He is involved in the Public Participation Networks in both Fingal and Dublin City, and is a member of the DCC Planning and Property Development SPC, as well as the Economic Development and Enterprise SPC.
 He is secretary of the Irish Branch of the Institute of Economic Development.

 Lorna is a Postdoctoral Fellow with the Centre for Health Policy and Management, Trinity College Dublin.
 Lorna's research interests include health policy, health economics and social gerentology.
 She was previously ISPA secretary for three years, and has also served as Vice-chair.

-Other committee members are Dr Catherine-Anne Field, Padraig Rehill and Justyna Szewczyk
+Other ISPA committee members are Sarah Craig, Dr. Catherine-Anne Field, and Justyna Szewczyk.